Muscle Fibers and Overreaching

-This week Alex Hutchinson tweeted a link to an article he had written for Outside magazine which featured a study that examined the effect of athletes’ muscle fiber types on their proclivity to overreaching (heavy fatigue that precedes overtraining and is accompanied by a decline in performance) when training volume was increased.
+This week Alex Hutchinson shared an article he had written for Outside magazine, which featured a study that examined the effect of athletes’ muscle fiber types on their proclivity to overreaching (heavy fatigue that precedes overtraining and is accompanied by a decline in performance) when training volume was increased.
 The 24 male and female, middle-distance runners in the study were very fit with aerobic capacities that would typically put them in or near an “elite” category.
 They trained for 7 weeks during the time they were observed by the scientists.
 For the first 3 weeks they trained at their normal volume.
 For the next 3 weeks they gradually increased the training load by 10% in week 1, 20% in week 2, and 30% in week 3.
-Then they tapered for a week (a 55% reduction from week 6 – the highest volume week).
+Then they tapered for a week (a 55% reduction from week 6—the highest volume week).
 That followed with testing for time to exhaustion at a high effort.
 At this point 12 of the runners showed signs of overreaching as their times to exhaustion at high intensity decreased.
 They fatigued earlier than they had in the pre-study testing.
-The other 12 showed signs of definite fatigue but their times to exhaustion did not decrease.
+The other 12 showed signs of definite fatigue, but their times to exhaustion did not decrease.

-Then the key question was asked: Why did some of them wind up overreached while others weren’t.
+Then the key question was asked: Why did some of the athletes wind up overreached while others weren’t?
 Several physiological metrics were examined.
 The only one that was significantly different between the two groups was their muscle fiber types.
-The athletes who did not show signs of overreaching had proportionately more slow twitch (type I) muscle fibers than the other runners.
+The athletes who did not show signs of overreaching had proportionately more slow-twitch (type I) muscle fibers than the other runners.
 And that kind of makes sense as type I muscles are the pure endurance muscles.
-They tend to handle training load duration increases better than fast twitch muscles (type II).
+They tend to handle training load duration increases better than fast-twitch muscles (type II).

 So, all well and good: Endurance athletes with predominantly type I muscles seem to handle high volume training better than those who have a higher percentage of type II muscle fibers.
 The type II endurance athletes may, therefore, do better with high intensity interval training rather than long duration workouts and, especially, high volume.
 And the latter apparently also must have frequent and regular recovery breaks.
 Enough said.
 Time to move on.